ignaciocaff/challenge/README.md

 1. It will start the necessary MongoDB, RabbitMQ and Redis services to run the project

 2. It will automatically insert users and chat rooms into MongoDB.
-Which will raise the api, the bot front containers on ports 8080 and 80 respectively.

 3. Furthermore, it will start the front-end, API, and bot.